From the author:

 I would like to make a thesis on this: As facilitators, we know that there are taboos, unconscious and unwanted in every process.
 These can certainly be factor X topics.
 Sometimes it is helpful for the process to bring these issues carefully into the room.

-We see it as our role to take missing positions or voices on our behalf.
+We see it as our role to take missing positions or votes as a proxy.
 For example, in the form: "If I spoke as an affected employee here, I would think and feel xy ..." or "As your customer I could think xy ...".

 The deputy position